Adopted from Dr. Peter Gaube’s 2012 Ph.D thesis.

 The first oceanographic observations of mesoscale eddies were made in the 1930’s by Columbus Iselin and colleagues during quarterly Montauk-to-Bermuda cruises (Cullen 2005).
 When successive sections through the Gulf Stream revealed what appeared to be multiple crossings of the Stream, Iselin suggested that these features were solitary internal waves.
 These peculiar rotating currents were later identified to be mesoscale eddies, but only after the advent of smoked-glass-slide bathythermographs and loran navigation systems.
 Both tools, developed during World War II, allowed for the collection of temperature profiles and the determination of a ship location to within 1 km, two essential elements for diagnosing the mesoscale structure of the Gulf Stream.
-The first intentional measurements of an eddy were made during the 10-day occupation of a cold-core, cyclonic Gulf Stream ring in the 1940’s (Iselin & Fuglister 1948).
-It wasn’t until the mid-1960’s that the first study dedicated solely to the dynamics of these eddies was completed (Fuglister 1972), marking the beginning of the scientific investigation of mesoscale meanders and eddies.
+The first intentional measurements of an eddy that I am aware of were made during the 10-day occupation of a cold-core, cyclonic Gulf Stream ring in the 1940’s (Iselin & Fuglister 1948).
+It wasn’t until the mid-1960’s that dedicated process studies which focused on the dynamics of these eddies was conducted (Fuglister 1972).
+This can be regarded and the beginning of the modern-day scientific investigation of mesoscale meanders and eddies.

 Studies aimed at observing the influence of mesoscale eddies on marine ecosystems began late in the last century (1976-1977).
 Early observations of bio/physical interactions within eddies were limited to in situ measurements made by sea-going oceanographers.
 These oceanographic research voyages yielded fascinating observations of the relationship between eddies and phytoplankton, zooplankton, nekton or fishes.
 This sparked considerable interest in the influence of mesoscale eddies on organisms in the ocean (an interesting review of early observations made in the Gulf Stream was published by the “Ring Group” (Backus et al. 1981)).
 These early observations were limited to relatively short occupation of just a few eddies.